Lebanon PM asks government, banks for plan to restore confidence

 Diab’s cabinet took office last week with the backing of Iran-backed Hezbollah and its allies, after Saad al-Hariri quit as premier in October amid protests against the ruling elite.

-The new government faces a liquidity crunch that has fueled inflation, a weakening Lebanese pound and battered confidence in banks that have imposed tight controls.
+The new government, which must still win a vote of confidence from parliament, faces a liquidity crunch that has fueled inflation, a weakening Lebanese pound and battered confidence in banks that have imposed tight controls.

+Parliament speaker Nabih Berri said the new government would have a three- to four-month window after winning the confidence vote to implement a rescue plan, calling it “not impossible” as long as it avoided conflicts and tensions, according to broadcaster LBC.

+Lebanon on Monday passed a 2020 budget that foresees a 7% deficit, but major questions surround revenue projections that the budget committee chief himself said may be unrealistic in light of the deteriorating economy.

-It must also decide its approach to looming sovereign bond repayments, including a $1.2 billion Eurobond maturing in March that the finance minister has described as “a fireball”.
+The new cabinet must also decide its approach to looming sovereign bond repayments, including a $1.2 billion Eurobond maturing in March that the finance minister has described as “a fireball”.

 A statement circulated at Wednesday’s meeting said Diab called for a plan “with the aim of restoring the minimum degree of confidence, which is the cornerstone for tackling the crisis.”